 Note: Some days the property is closed because of special events that the Jardín Botánico is hosting.

-Parque Explora — I first thought that it was just a park but it is so much more than that… It is actually a science museum with the largest freshwater aquarium called Explora Aquarium, which is also the largest in South America.
+Parque Explora — when I first heard about it, I thought that it was just a park but it is so much more than that… It is actually a science museum with the largest freshwater aquarium called Explora Aquarium, which is also the largest in South America.
 It has more than 4,000 species and 400 of which are native to Colombia.

-Aside from the aquarium, it has more than 300 interactive attractions, 3D auditorium, terrarium, vivarium, TV studio, and an outdoor dinosaur exhibit.
-Alejandro Echeverri, the museum’s architect, designed the spaces to be a combination of indoor and outdoor space which are all highly interactive (and fun!).
+Aside from the aquarium, it has more than 300 interactive attractions, a 3D auditorium, a terrarium, a vivarium, a TV studio, and an outdoor dinosaur exhibit.
+Alejandro Echeverri, the museum’s architect, designed the spaces to be a combination of indoor and outdoor spaces which are all highly interactive (and fun!).

 Located in Zona Norte (the area north of Medellin’s downtown), Parque Explora is next to Jardin Botanico and the Planetarium.
 You can even buy tickets together with the Planetarium since they are both administered jointly.